Kronos: An Attention-Aware System

 Development

 For using the game you need an eye-tracker.
-When I was creating Kronos I used the Tobii Eyetracker C+, which comes with a development kit so it can be altered or further tinkered with.
+For the development phase of Kronos I used the Tobii Eyetracker C+, which comes with a development kit so it can be altered or further tinkered with.
 In and about six months I experimented with the possibilities of interactive eye-tracking and developed a 'gaze and click' code for the tracker.
 This is necessary for the game, as you can gaze at anything for four seconds and the system responds to it - similar to clicking with the mousepad.

 Design

 While working on the coding part for the tracker, there was also the investigation for the design.
-By reading a lot of papers and performing tests on what triggers someone's attention (in advertising, when searching for something, playing a game) my own paper became a summary of these connections that are triggering our focus - and what is causing its loss.
-The result was 'The Attentional Template'.
+By reading a lot of papers, collaborating with various cognitive researchers in the field, and performing tests on what triggers someone's attention (in advertising, when searching for something, playing a game) my own paper became a summary of these connections that are triggering our focus - and what is causing its loss.
+The result came together in 'The Attentional Template'.

 The Attentional Template